h3abionet/h3abionet16S/workflows-nf/README.md

 This branch contains the code to get the pipeline up and running on a local system and the Hex cluster using nextflow and singularity.
 The initial work will only focus on getting things running on Hex, but things will later be adapted to other environments and setups.
 The plan is also to include some kind of continuous integration needs to be worked in as well.

-The pipeline is currently setup to run until MakePhylogeny and AddMetadata.
+The pipeline is currently setup to run until MakePhylogeny, SummaryQualitative and SummaryObservation.
 Things are still in progress.

 ## Setup